-The Construction Contractor and its sub-contractors will be required to develop and implement a construction project specific EMP (CEMP) and procedures relevant to the construction phase to achieve compliance with this EMP.
+The Construction Contractor and its sub-contractors will be required to develop and implement a construction project specific environmental management plan (CEMP) and procedures relevant to the construction phase to achieve compliance with this EMP.

-During operation, the Proponent will develop and implement a project specific EMP (OEMP) and procedures relevant to the operational phase to achieve compliance with this EMP.
+During operation, the Proponent will develop and implement a project specific environmental management plan (OEMP) and procedures relevant to the operational phase to achieve compliance with this EMP.